Brinabavd/Zotero-and-ESA-Name-Comparison-Tool/readme.md

 - `compare():` The `compare` function, which compares the names from `esa_names.csv` and `zotero_creators.csv` and saves the results in a CSV file called `citation_checker.csv`.
 ## Requirements
- Run `pip install -r requirements.txt`to get all python requirements necessary
+ You must use a Python IDE or Code Editor to run this code, such as PyCharm or VsCode Run `pip install -r requirements.txt`to get all python requirements necessary

 Make sure to download the spreadsheet of [ESA Professors](https://docs.google.com/spreadsheets/d/10CFTJkILtICKeVCvfSEqjr7c5aV04xPMcVCIq8LAZHE/edit#gid=951395880), and have the filepath available to paste into the terminal when prompted.
 One is included in `ESA coneferences.xlsx`, however this is probably out of date by the time this is seen.